LuaanNguyen/Mine-Alliance/README.md

 ### Front-end

-- `NextJS` for SEO optimization and server-side rendering
+- `NextJS` for SEO optimization and server-side rendering.
 - `TailwindCSS` for utility-first styling
 - `Shadcn` for modern UI components and design system
 - `Framermotion` for smooth, modern website animations